valeriapolozun/udacity_operationalizing_ML/README.md

 ## Further improvement possibilities for the project

 - Handling the imbalance dataset: The dataset was an imbalanced dataset as it was recognised during the AutoML run.
-By using some further data preparation techniques we could improve our model by reducing the bias for a certain class.
+By using some further data preparation techniques we could further improve our model by reducing the bias for a certain class.

 - Experiment with deep learning algorithms to improve the model performance